pwdd/pwdd.github.io/_posts/2016-07-02-minimax-in-clojure.md

 In order to get a position value, from the current player perspective, it is necessary to give each player a value.
 The unbeatable computer has the value `1`, while the opponent has the value `-1`.
 The base case is the game over, and the returned value is the analysis of the board multiplied by the value of a player.

-Considering the following situation (computer is 'o', opponent is 'x').
+Considering the following situation (computer is 'o').
 It is now time for the computer to play:

 ```
  o | x | 3